 Maritime work can be a lucrative career for many people, but it doesn’t come without its risks.
 Head injuries in particular happen frequently in the maritime industry, which can lead to a multitude of medical conditions that, if severe enough, can require lifelong treatment.
-Although in some instances, head injuries stem from accidents that couldn’t have been prevented, there are numerous head injuries that may have never happened if not for the negligence and carelessness of maritime employers, companies and/or vessel owners.
+Although in some instances, head injuries stem from accidents that couldn’t have been prevented, there are numerous head injuries that may have never happened if not for the negligence and carelessness of maritime employers, companies, and vessel owners.

 Common Causes and Complications of Maritime Head Injuries